 ENTERING AND LEAVING THE BUILDING

-The surgery is open but the doors to the surgery are kept locked to ensure patients do not walk in without screening.
-So it safe to attend.
-Patients are asked to please knock on the inner door to gain entry to the surgery and inform a member of staff when they wish to leave.
+The surgery is open but a barrier is in place to ensure patients do not walk in without screening so it is safe to attend.
+Patients are asked to please gain the attention of a receptionist to obtain entry to the surgery and inform a member of staff when they wish to leave.
+Please use the hand gel as you enter the surgery.
+The staff will be taking temperatures of all patients who enter the building with an infrared thermometer.

 FACE TO FACE CONSULTATIONS

 If you are attending for an essential blood test, an intervention or a doctor asks you to attend for a face to face consultation, we ask that you wait in the car and ring the surgery to let us know that you have arrived.
 Please park as close to the surgery as you can.
-If you don’t have a mobile phone please knock on the surgery door to advise of your arrival.
+If you don’t have a mobile phone please gain the attention of the reception staff to advise of your arrival.

 We would be grateful if you could come to the surgery alone unless you are unable to manage or are with a minor.